jamesreiati/chill-bot/Manufacturing.md

 > mkdir guilds
 ```

-3. Create and open a new JSON file, the name of which should be the ID of your discord server.
+3. Create and open a new JSON file, the name of which should be the ID of your Discord server.
 (The example below uses notepad as the editor, but any editor will do.)
 ```
 > cd guilds
 > notepad 123456789.json